-NO. ACTION RESPONSIBILITY 25/26 26/27 27/28 28/29 2.1.2.1 Review and update the Maitland Greening Plan Environment and Sustainability 2.1.2.2 Maintain priority weeds on public and private land, to manage their negative impact on our environment Works 2.1.2.3 Improve Council's Green and Blue Grid through the continued delivery of the Flying-fox Home Base Project and Environmental Restoration and Rehabilitation grants, in accordance with funding provided by the NSW Environmental Trust and Local Government NSW Environment and Sustainability 2.1.2.4 Complete a feasibility analysis for establishment of a Biodiversity Stewardship Site on suitable land in proximity to Council's adopted biodiversity corridors Environment and Sustainability
+NO. ACTION RESPONSIBILITY 25/26 26/27 27/28 28/29 2.1.2.1 Maintain priority weeds on public and private land, to manage their negative impact on our environment Works 2.1.2.2 Improve Council's Green and Blue Grid through the continued delivery of the Flying-fox Home Base Project and Environmental Restoration and Rehabilitation grants, in accordance with funding provided by the NSW Environmental Trust and Local Government NSW Environment and Sustainability 2.1.2.3 Complete a feasibility analysis for establishment of biodiversity stewardship sites and biodiversity and carbon offsets on Council and private land Environment and Sustainability and connection to our natural surroundings.